Azure Storage Explorer troubleshooting guide

-If you accidentally attached using an invalid SAS URL and are unable to detach, follow these steps:
+If you accidentally attached by using an invalid SAS URL and now cannot detach, follow these steps:

-- When running Storage Explorer, press F12 to open the developer tools window.
+- When you're running Storage Explorer, press F12 to open the Developer Tools window.

-- Click the Application tab, then click Local Storage > file:// in the tree on the left.
+- On the Application tab, select Local Storage > file:// in the tree on the left.

 - Find the key associated with the service type of the problematic SAS URI.
 For example, if the bad SAS URI is for a blob container, look for the key named

 - The value of the key should be a JSON array.
-Find the object associated with the bad URI and remove it.
+Find the object associated with the bad URI, and then delete it.

 - Press Ctrl+R to reload Storage Explorer.

-- .NET Core 2.0 Runtime Note: Storage Explorer version 1.7.0 and earlier require .NET Core 2.0.
-If you have a newer version of .NET Core installed then you will need to patch Storage Explorer (see below).
-If you are running Storage Explorer 1.8.0 or greater then you should be able to use up to .NET Core 2.2.
-Versions beyond 2.2 have not been verified to work at this time.
+Storage Explorer version 1.7.0 and earlier require .NET Core 2.0.
+If you have a newer version of .NET Core installed, you'll have to patch Storage Explorer.
+If you're running Storage Explorer 1.8.0 or later, you need at least .NET Core 2.1.

 Patching Storage Explorer for newer versions of .NET Core

-- Download version 1.5.43 of StreamJsonRpc from nuget.
-Look for the "Download package" link on the right hand side of the page.
+- Download version 1.5.43 of StreamJsonRpc from NuGet.
+Look for the "Download package" link on the right side of the page.

-- After downloading the package, change its file extension from
+- After you download the package, change its file extension from

-StreamJsonRpc.dllto the following locations inside the Storage Explorer folder:
+StreamJsonRpc.dllto the following locations in the Storage Explorer folder: